facebook

 What is the frequency of the course?

-The duration of each MC is approximately 6 months, with lessons being held 3 times a week, from 7pm to 10pm on weekdays and/or 9am to 1pm on Saturday.
+Each MC/PDC lasts approximately 6 months, with lessons being held 2 or 3 times a week, from 7pm to 10pm on weekdays and/or 9am to 1pm on Saturday.
 Lesson schedules are subject to change.
 You will receive your course timetable about 1 month before the course commences.

 If I have work commitment and need to take a break from my studies, what is the maximum number of semesters that I can have to obtain a full qualification of a Diploma?